psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 >
 > Ed.
 Marshall, F.S.A

-Although this does not directly relate to the ritual that was often described in a sin-eater context, I wonder if we might not co-opt this sotry to create a fictional sin-eater tale of our own involving a priest who takes various sincs unto himself, but then passes them on to his unkowing parishioners!
+Although this does not directly relate to the ritual that was often described in a sin-eater context, I wonder if we might not co-opt this story to create a fictional sin-eater tale of our own involving a priest who takes various sincs unto himself, but then passes them on to his unkowing parishioners!

 And in full length work by James Napier published in 1879, [Folk lore: or, superstitious beliefs in the west of Scotland within this century](https://archive.org/details/folkloreorsuper00napigoog/page/n70/mode/2up), p60-62, several *Scottish* death customs were described: